ryantd42/NY-Legislative-Git/2023/A2005A-2023/bill.md

-  (i)  [licenses  shall be issued in the order in which the applications were received, except that where multiple applications are  received  by the  department  on  the same day,] WHERE THE TOTAL NUMBER OF COMMERCIAL CRAB PERMIT APPLICATIONS FROM PERSONS WHO WERE NOT ISSUED SUCH PERMIT IN THE PREVIOUS YEAR EXCEEDS THE NUMBER OF PERMITS THAT ARE AVAILABLE,  THE DEPARTMENT  SHALL  RANDOMLY  SELECT  RECIPIENTS OF THE AVAILABLE PERMITS FROM AMONG THOSE APPLICATIONS RECEIVED BY THE FIRST BUSINESS DAY OF  THE APPLICABLE  PERMIT  YEAR, PROVIDED HOWEVER THAT APPLICANTS SHALL RECEIVE ONE EXTRA ENTRY FOR EACH PREVIOUS YEAR THAT THEY APPLIED FOR SUCH PERMIT AND WERE NOT SELECTED,  AND  applicants  for  whom  the  department  has received  notice  of successful completion of an apprenticeship pursuant to subdivision seven of this section shall [be considered by the depart- ment prior to other applicants] RECEIVE ONE EXTRA  ENTRY,  AND  PROVIDED FURTHER  THAT THE DEPARTMENT IS AUTHORIZED TO ADOPT REGULATIONS TO AMEND OR SUPPLEMENT THIS PROCESS FOR ISSUING COMMERCIAL CRAB PERMITS;
+  (i)  [licenses  shall be issued in the order in which the applications were received, except that where multiple applications are  received  by the  department  on  the same day,] WHERE THE TOTAL NUMBER OF COMMERCIAL WHELK OR CONCH PERMIT APPLICATIONS FROM PERSONS WHO WERE NOT ISSUED SUCH PERMIT IN THE PREVIOUS YEAR EXCEEDS  THE  NUMBER  OF  PERMITS  THAT  ARE AVAILABLE, THE DEPARTMENT SHALL RANDOMLY SELECT RECIPIENTS OF THE AVAIL- ABLE  PERMITS  FROM AMONG THOSE APPLICATIONS RECEIVED BY THE FIRST BUSI- NESS DAY OF THE APPLICABLE PERMIT YEAR, PROVIDED HOWEVER THAT APPLICANTS SHALL RECEIVE ONE EXTRA ENTRY FOR EACH PREVIOUS YEAR THAT  THEY  APPLIED FOR  SUCH  PERMIT  AND  WERE  NOT  SELECTED, AND applicants for whom the department has received notice of successful completion  of  an  appren- ticeship pursuant to subdivision seven of this section shall [be consid- ered  by  the  department  prior  to other applicants] RECEIVE ONE EXTRA ENTRY, AND PROVIDED FURTHER THAT THE DEPARTMENT IS AUTHORIZED  TO  ADOPT REGULATIONS  TO  AMEND OR SUPPLEMENT THIS PROCESS FOR ISSUING COMMERCIAL WHELK OR CONCH PERMITS;
   (i) [licenses shall be issued in the order in which  the  applications were  received]  WHERE  THE  TOTAL NUMBER OF MARINE AND COASTAL DISTRICT PARTY AND CHARTER BOAT LICENSE APPLICATIONS FROM PERSONS  WHO  WERE  NOT